 - Hot Crab Dip – this Philadelphia cream cheese crab dip is always devoured!

 - Pepperoni Pizza Dip

-- Shrimp Scampi Dip (recipe coming soon) (michele to link this one
+- Shrimp Scampi Dip (recipe coming soon)

 - Meatball Skillet Dip

 - 1 Round Boulle(loaf of Bread, Sourdough or crusty bread) (Optional- can also bake in baking dish or cast iron skillet)